Archynetys Live news trend intelligence

 What is 'dad brain'?

-According to IFA Magazine, 26% of men report being more patient, understanding, and empathetic.
+According to IFA Magazine, 26% of men say they have become more patient, understanding, and empathetic.

 Topics